 Investment transactions are accounted for on a trade-date basis.
 Realized gains and losses from investment transactions are recorded on an identified-cost basis.
 Interest income and expenses are accrued daily.
 Dividend income and distributions to shareholders are recorded on the ex-dividend date.
-Positive or negative inflation adjustments on Treasury Inflation-Protected Securities (TIPS) are included in interest income.
-Foreign dividends are recorded on the ex-dividend date or when the Fund is informed of the ex-dividend date.
-Distributions of net investment income, if any, are declared and paid quarterly.
+Distributions of net investment income are declared daily and paid monthly.
 Amortization/accretion of premium and discount is included in investment income.
+Gains and losses realized on principal payment of mortgage-backed securities (paydown gains and losses) are classified as part of investment income.
 Investment income, realized and unrealized gains and losses, and certain fund-level expenses are allocated to each class based on relative average daily net assets, except that select classes will bear certain expenses unique to those classes.
 Dividends are declared separately for each class.
 No class has preferential dividend rights; differences in per share dividend rates are generally due to differences in separate class expenses.
-The detail of the total fund expense waiver and reimbursements of \$268,825 is disclosed in various locations in this Note 2 and Note 5.
+The detail of the total fund expense waiver and reimbursements of \$146,531 is disclosed in various locations in this Note 2 and in Note 5.